 Two quotes from a DirecTV ad featuring a Russian oligarch whose living quarters are depicted in Versailles-like surroundings, including gold furnishings and appointments, supermodel-caliber beauties, and even a trained miniature giraffe.
 He says “I has it” in reference to “opulence” and “I jump een it” to describe his response to hearing about DirecTV’s generously discounted premium channel package.
 Because, as he explains, he also likes “savings the money.”

 “I like tacos.”

 The plaintive lament of society’s ignored, excluded and ostracized.
 A simple three-word expression that encapsulates the ultimate hopelessness of human existence, all brought to us by a single AT&T Commercial.

 “I make a lot of big ones, and I make a lot of little ones.”

-Quotation Cenk is particularly fond of, taken from remarks made in 2007 during an Ohio speech by one of the five greatest American presidents of the 21st century, George W. Bush.
-Bush was speaking, specifically, about all the decisions he makes in his role as “The Decider.”
-Although in retrospect, rather than “decisions,” the quote in question could have just as easily applied to “fuckups.”
+Quotation taken from remarks made in 2007 during an Ohio speech by one of the five greatest American presidents of the 21st century, George W. Bush.
+Bush was speaking, specifically, about all the decisions he made in his role as “The Decider.”

 “I pardon you”